syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 3**

-The appearance of any Syncfusion® UI controls for WPF can be customized by using the [Theme](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.SfSkinManager.html#Syncfusion_SfSkinManager_SfSkinManager_ThemeProperty) attached property of the [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.SfSkinManager.html).
+The appearance of any Syncfusion&reg; UI controls for WPF can be customized by using the [Theme](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.SfSkinManager.html#Syncfusion_SfSkinManager_SfSkinManager_ThemeProperty) attached property of the [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.SfSkinManager.html).

 Now, use the [RegisterTheme](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.SfSkinManager.html#Syncfusion_SfSkinManager_SfSkinManager_RegisterTheme_System_String_Syncfusion_SfSkinManager_SkinHelper_) method to register the instance of generated MaterialDarkYellow (`Syncfusion.Themes.MaterialDarkYellow.WPF`) assembly from the exported theme project for demonstration purposes, passing the exported custom theme name and respective theme assembly instance as parameters.